Hard palate

 The hard palate is a thin horizontal bony plate made up of two bones of the facial skeleton, located in the roof of the mouth.
 The bones are the palatine process of the maxilla and the horizontal plate of palatine bone.
 The hard palate spans the alveolar arch formed by the alveolar process that holds the upper teeth (when these are developed).

 Structure

 The hard palate is formed by the palatine process of the maxilla and horizontal plate of palatine bone.
 It forms a partition between the nasal passages and the mouth.
-On the anterior portion of the hard palate are the plicae, irregular ridges in the mucous membrane that help facilitate the movement of food backward towards the larynx.
+On the anterior portion of the hard palate are the plicae, irregular ridges in the mucous membrane that help hold food while the teeth are biting into it while also facilitating the movement of food backward towards the larynx once pieces have been bitten off.
 This partition is continued deeper into the mouth by a fleshy extension called the soft palate.

-On the ventral surface of hard palate, some projections or transverse ridges are present which are called as palatine rugae.
+On the ventral surface of the hard palate, some projections or transverse ridges are present which are called palatine rugae.